top of page

 Physiology of coping

-My research entails developing interdisciplinary approaches to investigate physiological mechanisms underlying organismal responses to environmental challenges.
+My research entails developing interdisciplinary approaches to investigate physiological and molecular mechanisms underlying organismal responses to environmental challenges.

 I aim for my research to be a compendium of studies that together can shape novel approaches for a more integrative and mechanistic understanding of phenotypic plasticity and life-history decisions.